VideoSpike/nativescript-screen-orientation/README.md

  - `orientationCleanup()`

-      should be called on the **navigatingFrom** event if setCurrentOrientation, is called, if this method is not called, can lead to inconsistent behavior.
+      should be called on the **navigatingFrom** event if `setCurrentOrientation` is called, if this method is not called, can lead to inconsistent behavior.

 Troubleshooting